junxit/us-congress-bills-115/metadata.md

 - 2017-05-17 — Reported (Amended) by the Committee on Judiciary.
 H. Rept.
 115-130.
 - 2017-05-17 — Reported (Amended) by the Committee on Judiciary.
 H. Rept.
 115-130.
 - 2017-05-18 — Received in the Senate and Read twice and referred to the Committee on the Judiciary.
+- 2017-09-27 — Amendment SA 1106 agreed to in Senate by Unanimous Consent.
+- 2017-09-27 — Amendment SA 1106 proposed by Senator Inhofe for Senator Grassley. (consideration: CR S6189-6190; text: CR S6189-6190) In the nature of a substitute.
+- 2017-09-27 — Measure laid before Senate by unanimous consent. (consideration: CR S6191)
+- 2017-09-27 — Passed Senate with an amendment by Unanimous Consent.
+- 2017-09-27 — Passed/agreed to in Senate: Passed Senate with an amendment by Unanimous Consent.
+- 2017-09-27 — Senate Committee on the Judiciary discharged by Unanimous Consent.
+- 2017-09-27 — Senate Committee on the Judiciary discharged by Unanimous Consent.
+- 2017-09-27 — Senate amendment agreed to: Amendment SA 1106 agreed to in Senate by Unanimous Consent.
+- 2017-09-27 — Senate amendment proposed (on the floor): Amendment SA 1106 proposed by Senator Inhofe for Senator Grassley.(consideration: CR S6189-6190; text: CR S6189-6190)
+- 2017-09-27 — Senate amendment submitted